 Here are five easy things you can do to take care of your guitar.

 When it doubt, the case is your best bet.
-Most guitar cases are designed to withstand light impact if it falls over, and will protect your instrument from dust, scratches and dents.
+Most guitar cases are designed to withstand a light impact if it falls over, and will protect your instrument from dust, scratches, and dents.

 Should you go with a gig bag or a molded hard case?
 This depends on the environment your guitar is in most often.
 If you will be throwing it in the trunks of cars or handling it in other unpleasant ways you definitely want to go with a molded hard case.

 Otherwise, a quality padded gig bag is fine.
-Gig bags still offer protection from dust, dings and scratches, and they are a typically a little less expensive.
+Gig bags still offer protection from dust, dings, and scratches, and they are typically a little less expensive.

 2. Change Your Strings Regularly